Ed and Lorraine Warren: Criticism

 According to a 1997 interview with the Connecticut Post, Steve Novella and Perry DeAngelis investigated the Warrens for the New England Skeptical Society (NESS).
 They found the couple to be pleasant people but saw them "at best, as tellers of meaningless ghost stories, and at worst, dangerous frauds."
 They took the $13 tour and looked at all the evidence the Warrens had for spirits and ghosts.
 They watched the videos and looked at the best evidence the Warrens had.
 They concluded, "It's all blarney."
 They found common errors with flash photography and nothing evil in the artifacts the Warrens had collected.
 "They have... a ton of fish stories about evidence that got away...
 They're not doing good scientific investigation; they have a predetermined conclusion which they adhere to, literally and religiously," according to Novella.
 Lorraine Warren said the problem with DeAngelis and Novella was that "they don't base anything on a God".
 Novella responded, "It takes work to do solid, critical thinking, to actually employ your intellectual faculties and come to a conclusion that actually reflects reality ...
 That's what scientists do every day, and that's what skeptics advocate."

 In an article for The Sydney Morning Herald that examined whether supernatural films are based on true events, that investigation was used as evidence to the contrary.
 Novella is quoted as saying that the Warrens "claim to have scientific evidence which does indeed prove the existence of ghosts, which sounds like a testable claim into which we can sink our investigative teeth.
 What we found was a very nice couple, some genuinely sincere people, but absolutely no compelling evidence".
 It was made clear that neither DeAngelis nor Novella thought the Warrens would intentionally harm anyone, but they did caution that claims like the Warrens' reinforced delusions and confused the public about scientific methodology.

 Occult Museum

 In addition to the investigations, Lorraine ran the Warrens' Occult Museum (which closed to the public in 2019) in the back of her house in Monroe, Connecticut, with the help of her son-in-law, Tony Spera.
 The museum displays many claimed haunted objects and artifacts from around the world.
 Many of the artifacts from their most famous investigations were featured.
 As of 2020, the museum was owned by Judy Warren and Tony Spera.

 The museum closed due to zoning issues and concerns that the house was a residential property being used for nonresidential purposes.
 The museum is still available to a select few individuals.

-In August 2025, comedian Matt Rife announced that he and YouTube personality Elton Castee had purchased the Warrens' home and museum and will be the legal guardians of all of the featured artifacts until at least 2030.
-Rife noted that the museum will reopen and patrons will be able to spend the night inside.